nodebotsau/simplebot/README.md

-# SimpleBot for NBD Melbourne.
+# SimpleBot.

 ## Overview

 This is one of the most simple robots you can make.
 Features are:

-* quick to put together (about 30-40 mins)
+* quick to put together (about an hour)
-* very hackable (it's built with cardboard so very easily modifiable)
+* very hackable (it can be built with cardboard or laser cut so very easily modifiable)
-* can move pretty fast (at full tilt it will go about a metre a second)
+* can move pretty fast (at full tilt it will go about half a metre a second - faster with more juice for the servos!)
-* very extendable (much of the magic happens in code and sensors etc can be easily fed in)
+* very extendable (much of the magic happens in code and sensors can be easily fed in)
-* Cheap (costs about $90 which is very cheap for your first robot)
+* Cheap (costs about $100 which is very cheap for your first robot)

-This bot is an adaptation of the excellent [SumoBot Jr](https://github.com/makenai/sumobot-jr/) made by @makenai but doesn't require laser cutting wood or plastic.
+This bot is an adaptation of the excellent [SumoBot Jr](https://github.com/makenai/sumobot-jr/) made by [Paweł Szymczykowski](http://twitter.com/makenai) but doesn't require laser cutting wood or plastic though you can if you want something a bit more long lasting.

 ## Capabilities

 This is a tethered robot, meaning it stays connected to your computer via a USB cable.
 This means you can get your computer to do all the hard work to provide interface control (say a web page or an app) and processing (computer vision if you attached a webcam for example!).

-This is the first prototype, put together in about 30 minutes one evening.
+This is the very first prototype, put together in about 30 minutes one evening.

 ![SimpleBot](img/simplebot-proto.jpg)

 Once done you can reuse all of the components to make a bigger, badder, faster robot and switch the cardboard for more durable elements such as laser cut wood or plastic if you desire.
+We've even supplied the SVG and DXF files to do exactly that.

 ## Materials needed